zorimo76/translations/.github/pull_request_template.md

 - [ ] I am fluent in BOTH English and the language I am translating into
-- [ ] I have not used machine translations (Google Translate, DeepL, etc.)
+- [ ] I have not significantly used machine translations (Google Translate)